firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     excluded [ ]

-Reason:     Exclude this option only if it's not needed on your modern system.

-            You should include this option if you're receiving:
+Reason:     You can safely exclude this option if you're not receiving:

                 irq X: nobody cared (try booting with "irqpoll" option)
 ```